Seattle-based mastering • 5-star rated by 80+ independent artists • Apple Digital Masters certified • Top 1% worldwide

 Philosophy matters only if it shapes behavior.

-For me, that means honesty, cultivating peace, making work that feels alive, choosing depth over breadth, keeping my circle close.
+For me, that means staying true to my values, cultivating peace, making work that feels alive, choosing depth over breadth, keeping my circle close.

 Routine grounds me; stagnation scares me.
 So I vary: a new sound, a different shirt, a week of Meshuggah followed by a week of Chihei Hatakeyama.
 Variation resets things.